Hevia/blog/_posts/2021-05-04-Today-I-Learned.md

 sticky_rank: 1
 ---

+# June, 7th, 2012

+- The Navajo goverment has its own presidental elections!

+# May 19th, 2021

+- Kelp naturally accounts for ~5-10% of ocean carbon intake
+- "Blue Carbon Storage" involves growing Kelp and sinking it to the seafloor to store carbon for nearly 1000 years
+- Growing Sugar Kelp around Mussels helps improve the productivity of Mussels since Kelp can absord CO2 and reduce the local acidity levels
+- Many marine plants evolved at a period in Earth's climate where CO2 was 2-3x higher then current levels, so that is why they thrive in high CO2 waters
+- Some macroalgaes produce carrageenan which is used as an emsulifier in various food systems
+- You can use livestock wastewater + algae to reuse water or grow algae farms
+- Algae can be used to recycle metals from computer hardware (since certain algae species can absorb those metals)
+- Algae can also be used to scrub microplastics from water using the same polysaccharides that help make carrageenan
+- Algae can produce a wide range of food preservatives

 # May 13th, 2021 🛴

 - Service Workers operate on threads separate from main
 - Service workers required HTTPS to be used
 - ServiceWorkers + CacheStorage is what helps lead to such huge performance gains